-This course is EPA-approved and covers material relating to the requirements necessary for types I, II, III and universal certification.
+(3T) 3 credits This course is EPA-approved and covers material relating to the requirements necessary for types I, II, III and universal certification.
 Upon completion, students should be able to take the EPA/608 refrigerant certification exam.
 (Taught on Demand)

-ACR 148 HEAT PUMP SYSTEMS I (1T, 4E)
+ACR 148 HEAT PUMP SYSTEMS I (1T, 6M)

-Instruction received in this course centers around the basic theory and application of heat pump systems and components.
+3 credits Instruction received in this course centers around the basic theory and application of heat pump systems and components.
 Upon completion, students will be able to install and service heat pumps in a wide variety of applications.

-ACR 149 HEAT PUMP SYSTEMS II (1T, 4E)
+ACR 149 HEAT PUMP SYSTEMS II (1T, 6M) 3 credits